inbravo/travel/september-2019/README.md

 ##  Ghaziabad
 *	This time Universe has chosen Spiti valley for me
-*	It will be interesting this time, because of my new motorcycle
 *	These days i don't need to prepare much for the rides, most of my gears are complete
-*	This time i planned to ride in day light, as i haven't installed the extra lights on my motorcycle
-*	It 5 o'clock morning and i am all set to start the ride.
-A friend of mine is here to see me off
+*	It 5 o'clock morning and this time i planned to ride in day light
-*	You see what you carry in your hearth.
-A very beautiful morning is everywhere around me
+*	You see what you carry in your hearth and i see a very beautiful morning around me

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_062313.jpg)

 *	Keeping the throttle below 70, owing to motorcycle's engine break in limitation
+*	Taking more pauses to avoid stressing new engine, clicking pictures here and there

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_083247.jpg)

-*
+*	By noon i am riding in clouds towards Chail, bypassing Simla.
+Passing through plush greenery and intermittent showers

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_140706.jpg)

-*
+*	Arrived on Chail palace, few minutes of pause before heading towards Kufri

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_151939.jpg)

-*
+*	It is raining cats of dogs now and riding has turned into hide and seek with showers
+*	I don't want to miss my todays plan to reach Narkanda
+*	After almost 3 hours of complete wetness, i reached outskirts of Narkanda.
+Billeted into a lodge at around 7 PM

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190928_160004.jpg)

-*
+##  Narkanda
+*	Next morning its still raining and no sign of clear sky and sun
+*	I am stuck in hotel and thinking about how farthest i can go today

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_141617.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_144924.jpg)
 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_154229.jpg)